 How to consult

 There are set rules for collective redundancies which you must follow.
 There are no set rules for consultations with fewer than 20 redundancies but it’s good practice to follow the same process.

 You can read the Acas guide to handling collective redundancies.

-An employment tribunal could accept a claim for unfair dismissal if you can’t show you’ve consulted an employee or employee representatives.
+An employment tribunal could accept a claim for unfair dismissal if you cannot show you’ve consulted an employee or employee representatives.

 You must consult staff who are on maternity leave.

 You should get the information ready that you're going to share.

 During the consultation period you must let staff know in writing:

 - why you need to make redundancies